A Condensed History Pt. 2

 - That was in 1981 though, a lot later…

-- The lead Singer of Crass now lives in Norfolk at Sea Pauling, not too far from where my daughter lives.
+- The lead Singer of Crass at the time of writing, lives in Norfolk at Sea Pauling.
+This is not too far from where my daughter now lives.
 He is a lifeboat man there.
 I learnt this fact a couple of years ago when bumping into a fellow Crass fan, at an art gallery, in Norwich.
 It’s just great when something like that happens

 Nothing to Wear

 Clothing wise over this period of time, as well as the leather jacket that went everywhere with me, I remember red, crepe-soled creepers.
 My God, they were so heavy!
 Solid crepe soles, not the light, imitation of the blue ones I owned earlier.
 Pointed black shoes.
 Black Doc Marten shoes.
 Clear plastic sandals with pink socks.
 I also remember an electric blue/green string mohair jumper and as importantly, a deep blue mohair with red, vertical arrows.